Alva-Theaters/Sequencer/README.md

 **Use Cases:**
 ------------------

-- Use a simple node layouts to provide students or volunteers the simplest conceivable way to control lights
+- Use simple node layout to provide students or volunteers the simplest conceivable way to control lights
 - Output short, extremely sophisticated and precise lighting animations as deliverables to play as effects
 - Animate moving lights to track 3D audio objects
 - Use the video editor to make timecoding on Eos absurdly intuitive